-At Mr. Rooter of Central Pennsylvania, we have the knowledge, experience, and ability to help our customers with all their septic tank needs.
+At Mr. Rooter Plumbing of Central PA, we have the knowledge, experience, and ability to help our customers with all their septic tank needs.
 We aim to fix the issue properly the first time so you don’t have to worry about the problem in the future.

 Having septic tank issues?
 Call us today.

 Interested in learning more about your plumbing system?
 Check out some of our other blogs: